 - Extended one-time duration of President’s rule from six months to one year.

-- Substituted term ‘Armed rebellion’ with earlier ‘Internal disturbance’ in case of national emergency.
+- The substituted term ‘Armed rebellion’ with earlier ‘Internal disturbance’ in case of national emergency.

-- President can proclaim emergency only on the basis of written advice tendered by the cabinet.
+- President can proclaim an emergency only on the basis of written advice tendered by the cabinet.

-- Removal of right to property from the list of fundamental right and recognized as a mere legal right.
+- Removal of right to property from the list of fundamental rights and recognized as a mere legal right.

-- Provided that during national emergency fundamental right guaranteed under Article 20 and Article 21 cannot be suspended.
+- Provided that during national emergency fundamental rights guaranteed under Article 20 and Article 21 cannot be suspended.

 - Restored the original term of Lok Sabha and State Legislative assembly to five years.

-- Restored the power of Election Commission in deciding matters related to election dispute of President, Vice-President, Prime Minister and Speaker of Lok Sabha.
+- Restored the power of the Election Commission in deciding matters related to election disputes of the President, Vice-President, Prime Minister and Speaker of Lok Sabha.